 Support Person - A member of the University community, most frequently a full-time faculty or staff member, who is neither an attorney nor a family member and who assists a student by providing support throughout the student conduct process.
-The support person may help a student understand the various aspects of the Student Code of Conduct, including but not limited to, students' rights and responsibilities, the Educational Conference meeting or Formal Hearing, and/or the appeal process.
-Please refer to "Article IV: Rights and Resources" for more specific information on the role of the support person.
+The support person may help a student understand the various aspects of the Student Code of Conduct, including but not limited to, students' rights and responsibilities, the student conduct process, and may accompany the student to related meetings.
+Refer to "Article IV: Rights and Resources" for more specific information on the role of the support person.